Mijux/RealTGoodOffersBot/README.md

 source RealTGoodOffersBot_venv/bin/activate
 pip install -r requirements.txt

-# /!\ you must create the config.ini file, see Configuration part /!\
+# /!\ you must set the config.ini file, see Configuration part /!\
+# once you set it, continue the installation

 # Test the installation
 python realtgoodoffersbot.py